 SCOR SE also makes loans to its subsidiaries and issues them guarantees so that they can underwrite under favorable conditions, particularly by benefiting from its credit ratings.
 SCOR SE provides actuarial, accounting, legal, administrative, IT, internal audit, investment, and human resources support to Group subsidiaries.
 Finally, SCOR SE acts, as needed, as retrocessionaire for its operational subsidiaries through annually renewed proportional and non-proportional treaties which constitute the Group's internal steering instrument through the annual allocation of capital to the operating subsidiaries based on the profitability expected from their underwriting activity.
-The contracts that formalize the relationships between SCOR SE and its subsidiaries are presented in Appendix C - 5.2.9. - Transactions with subsidiaries, affiliates and
+The contracts that formalize the relationships between SCOR SE and its subsidiaries, affiliates and others.